-Manufacturers are laser-focused on safety.
-When they observe an upward trend in safety-related incidents, communication can play a role in preventing future issues.
-In addition to ensuring employees have the information they need - in a language they understand - to do their jobs safely, there's typically an opportunity to help managers lead more effectively through clear communication.
+Managers play a key role in the employee experience, and often serve as the first line of communication about company strategy, changes to their jobs, new opportunities, and more.
+In addition to ensuring employees have the information they need - in a language they understand - to do their jobs well, there's typically an opportunity to help managers lead more effectively through clear communication.

-Even as our clients create internal communications

-strategies and functions for the first time, we continually remind their managers that they are the company's primary internal communicators.
+Even as our clients create internal communications strategies and functions for the first time, we continually remind their managers that they are the company's primary internal communicators.
 A big part of our job is to provide managers with communication tools and resources that help them lead their teams even more effectively.